Welcome to Ngamba Island Chimpanzee Sanctuary

 Ngamba island chimpanzee sanctuary currently cares for 49 chimpanzees that are victims of illegal poaching for bush meat and pet trade.
 It is for this reason that encroachment on their habitat that they are at a blink of extinction if nothing if is done in the next 5-10 years. these chimps and others are taken from the wild and endure incredible hardship and terror before reaching Ngamba Island Chimpanzee Sanctuary.
 Here they need a lot of care and attention for up to 60years.

 Although Chimpanzee Trust and other organization are working towards reducing the frequency of orphaned chimpanzees leaving the wild, the individual contributions to this cause remains important.
 No matter how small you may think your contribution will make a remarkable difference to our daily operations.
-DONATE
+Your contribution can be in so many ways;

 Thank you in advance for your support and helping to conserve and protect one of the world’s most important species.